Codesaur1618/langton-s_ant_simulation/README.md

 # langton-s_ant_simulation
-langton's ant simulation usaing python and its attributes
+langton's ant simulation using python and its attributes